rahulpoptani/Airflow-Playground/README.md

     4. Use MYSQL or Postgres as the database for handling the metadata.
 The database needs to be separately installed.

 ## XCOM
+1. XCOM(Cross Communication), lets the tasks to exchange messages.
+2. It is stored in metadata database and can be accessed using UI
+3. Defined as key, value and timestamp.
+4. Tasks can pushed data via xcom_push() method and pull using xcom_pull()

+## Variables
+1. Variables are a way to store and retrieve arbitary content or settings as a key value pair.
+2. Can be listed, created, updated or deleted from UI
+3. These are stored in Metadata database
+4. Variable have scope in all the DAGs

+## Sensor Operators
+1. Sensor Operators keep executing for an event to happen and succeed when the criteria is met and fails when they time out.
+2. Types of Sensor:
+    1. File Sensor: Waits for file to arrive in directory
+    2. TimeDelta Sensor
+    3. SQL Sensor
+    4. S3 Sensor, etc
+3. Key Terms:
+    1. poke_interval: Time in seconds the sensor operator should wait between each retries.
+    2. timeout: How long the sensor operator should keep on retrying.
+    3. soft_fail: If set to True, the task and downstream task will be marked as SKIPPED instead of FAILED